ideaconsult/Toxtree.js/README.md

 - `onConnect` (attr. `data-on-connect`), _optional_: a function name, or function to be called just before any AJAX call.
 - `onSuccess` (attr. `data-on-success`), _optional_: a function name, or function to be called upon successful complete of a AJAX call.
 - `onError` (attr. `data-on-error`), _optional_: a function name, or function to be called when there's an error on AJAX call.
 The passed _callback_ to `jToxKit.call()` is still called, but with _null_ result.
+- `configuration` (attr. `data-config-file`), _optional_: a way to provide kit-specific configuration, like coulmns visibility and/or ordering for _study_ kit.
+When provided as `data-config-file` parameter, the configuration file is downloaded and passed as configuration parameter to kit initialization routine.

 As, can be seen, the later three callbacks can be local for each kit, so it is possible to report connection statuses in the most appropriate for the kit's way.
 This is also true for Url's, which means that not all kits, needs to communicate with one and the same server.